conrad96/swoosh/README.md

 # swoosh
-Android app game developed with kotlin
+Android app for showing available spots to play swoosh developed with kotlin
 *